ThomazGR/MinPipe/README.md

 # MinPipe <a href="https://github.com/ThomazGR/MinPipe"> <img align="right" src="./img/minpipe.png"> </a>
-MinPipe is a minimal pipeline or workflow to be used for a series of RNA-seq data analysis from raw data to differentially expressed genes by using a mixture of pure Python, R and Shell script mainly for workspace management.
+MinPipe is a minimal but fully logged pipeline or workflow to be used for a series of RNA-seq data analysis from raw data to differentially expressed genes by using a mixture of pure Python, R and Shell script mainly for workspace management.

 ### Installing
 - Install Conda or Miniconda by using the `conda.sh` inside `src` folder